-Eligibility for VA Disability Benefits
+Eligibility for VA disability benefits

-Find out if you can get disability compensation for an illness or injury that was caused by—or got worse because of—your active military service.
+Review VA disability benefits eligibility criteria to find out if you can get disability compensation for an illness or injury that was caused by—or got worse because of—your active military service.
 Compensation may include financial support and other benefits like health care.

 Both of these must be true.
 You: